leomotors/salim-bot/README.md

 * keywords.json : Keywords to trigger น้อน

-* morequotes.json : Aggressive stuff for น้อน to say on top of already quality quotes in [narze/awesome-salim-quotes]("https://github.com/narze/awesome-salim-quotes").
+* morequotes.json : Aggressive stuff for น้อน to say on top of already quality quotes in [narze/awesome-salim-quotes]("https://github.com/narze/awesome-salim-quotes")
-   To use this feature, create this file with only one properties 'วาทกรรมสลิ่ม' set its value to array of your custom quotes.

 * salim.json : น้อน can send link to person's facebook, simply append a dictionary consists of 'url' and 'name' to the array!